celliniluong/TimersAndButtons/README.md

-## Empty Example for P5.js
+## Timers and Buttons
-#### by Scott Kildall
+#### by Cellini Luong

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+For the timer and buttons assignment, I created a button that starts a timer.

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+Using the clickable and timer libraries, I created a button that when clicked on starts a timer.